 '''

 Spe_Num_Relation 0 3 102

 Spe_Num_Relation 0 4 103

 Spe_Num_Relation 0 5 101

 Spe_Num_Relation 0 6 102

 Spe_Num_Relation 0 7 103

 make cdia.PDOS.Tetrahedron.atom1.s1

 make cdia.PDOS.Tetrahedron.atom1.p1

 make cdia.PDOS.Tetrahedron.atom1.p2

 make cdia.PDOS.Tetrahedron.atom1.p3

 make cdia.PDOS.Tetrahedron.atom1.p3

-make cdia.PDOS.Tetrahedron.atom1.p3

 '''

-The tetrahedron [44] and Gaussian broadening methods for evaluating DOS are available.
+The tetrahedron [48] and Gaussian broadening methods for evaluating DOS are available.
 Also, you can select DOS or PDOS.
 When you select the calculation of PDOS, then please select atoms for evaluating PDOS.
-In this case, each DOS projected orbitals (s, px (p1), py (p2), pz (p3),...) in selected atoms are output in each file.
+In this case, each DOS projected on orbitals (s, px (p1), py (p2), pz (p3),...) in selected atoms are output in each file.
 In these files, the first and second columns are energy in eV and DOS (eV-1) or PDOS (eV-1), and the third column is the integrated DOS or PDOS.
-If spin-polarized calculations using 'LSDA-CA', 'LSDA-PW', or 'GGA-PBE' is employed in the SCF calculation, the second and third columns in these files correspond to DOS or PDOS for up and down spins, and the fourth and fifth columns are the corresponding integrated values.
+If a spin-polarized calculation using 'LSDA-CA', 'LSDA-PW', or 'GGA-PBE' is employed in the SCF calculation, the second and third columns in these files correspond to DOS or PDOS for up and down spin states, and the fourth and fifth columns are the corresponding integrated values.
 If you select the Gaussian broadening method, you are requested to set a parameter, value of Gaussian, a (eV), which determines the width of Gaussian defined by $\exp(-(E/a)^2)$.
-Figure 13 shows the DOS and PDOS of carbon diamond.
+Figure 13 shows DOS and PDOS of carbon diamond.